clementfarabet/neuflow/README.md

 Demos are located in demos/.
 To get started, you'll need a standard Xilinx dev board for the Virtex 6: [the ML605 Kit] (http://www.xilinx.com/products/devkits/EK-V6-ML605-G.htm).
-We provide a version ofnNeuFlow that's pre synthesized/mapped/routed for the Virtex6 VLX240T on this platform.
+We provide an image of neuFlow that's pre synthesized/mapped/routed for the Virtex6 VLX240T on this platform.

 To run any of the demos, follow these instructions (tested on